saicharith2012/saas-platform/README.md

 * * * * *

 ### Usage
+## For Super Admin

 -   **Login:** Access the login page at `http://localhost:3000/login` and log in using super admin credentials.
 -   **Super Admin Dashboard:** After logging in, you'll be redirected to the Super Admin Dashboard where you can create organizations and add admins.
 -   **Creating Organizations:** Fill out the form with the organization name, billing email, and admin details (name, email, password) to create a new organization and assign an admin.
+-   **Logout:** Click on the "Logout" button in the navigation bar to log out from the application.

+## For Admin

+-   **Login:** Access the login page at `http://localhost:3000/login` and log in using admin credentials provided by the super admin.
+-   **Admin Dashboard:** After logging in, you'll be redirected to the Admin Dashboard where you can manage the organization's details, view and manage users, and handle subscriptions.
+-   **Managing Users:** Admins can add, edit, or remove users within their organization.
+-   **Logout:** Click on the "Logout" button in the navigation bar to log out from the application.

+## For Users

+-   **Browse Plans:** Users can browse available subscription plans by navigating to the plans page.
+-   **Add to Cart:** Users can add products or plans to their cart and proceed to checkout.
+-   **Checkout:** Users can use the integrated Stripe checkout to complete their purchase.
+-   **Order History:** After purchasing, users can view their order history from their account page.
 -   **Logout:** Click on the "Logout" button in the navigation bar to log out from the application.

 ### Built With